Delooping the functor calculus tower: Cofibrant replacements

 Note that since $O_{>0}$ and $M_{>0}$ have empty arity zero components, in the union~\eqref{eq:union_stree} we can consider only trees whose all vertices have arity $\geq 1$.
 We denote this set by $\textbf{stree}^{\geq 1}_k$.
-Moreover, if $O$ is doubly reduced -- the case that we will be mostly using for the proof of Main Theorem~\ref{th:main}, we can in addition assume that all non-pearl vertices are of arity~$\geq 2$ (thanks to relation~(i) of Construction~\ref{B0}).
+Moreover, if $O$ is doubly reduced -- the case that we mostly use for the proof of Main Theorem~\ref{th:main}, we can in addition assume that all non-pearl vertices are of arity~$\geq 2$ (thanks to relation~(i) of Construction~\ref{B0}).
 The corresponding set is denoted by $\textbf{stree}^{\geq 2}_k$.
+The filtration~\eqref{B3} in $\calB_{O_{>0}}^\Sigma(M_{>0})$ induces filtration